 Marginal pond plants must be planted in aquatic planting baskets if you have a lined pond with little or no soil in the bottom (including container ponds, barrel ponds and preformed plastic ponds), or they can be planted directly into the marginal shelves (direct planting) if you have a natural pond or a lined pond with a layer of at least 15cm (6in) of soil.
 However, we would only recommend direct planting in very large ponds or lakes that have a deep-water area (preferably 1.2m [4ft] or more) into which plants cannot spread to prevent the entire area becoming overgrown.

-The planting depths for marginal pond plants will vary from plant to plant and range from 0cm (very wet waterlogged soil) to 40cm (16in) or more, though most fall into the range of 0-20cm (0-8in).
+The planting depths for marginal pond plants will vary from plant to plant and range from 0cm (wet or waterlogged soil) to 40cm (16in) or more, though most fall into the range of 0-20cm (0-8in).
 As a general rule most will be happy as long as they are permanently wet in up to a few cm of water (see planting depths) so erring on the shallow side is better than too deep, where a pond plant may struggle to grow or survive.
 See notes on the individual plant pages for each pond plant for guidance on its ideal planting depths.